dwengovzw/learning_content/learning_objects/english/exercises/general/0041_zoemer_oef1/index.md

 ]
 teacher_exclusive: false
 ---
-## Zoemer
+## Buzzer

-OPGAVE 1
+EXERCISE 1

-Schrijf een programma zodat de buzzer een toon met frequentie 262 Hz afspeelt in intervallen van 1 seconde aan en 1 seconde uit.
+Write a program so that the buzzer plays a tone with a frequency of 262 Hz in intervals of 1 second on and 1 second off.